victoryang1/DAT-BOS-16/lessons/lesson-13/readme.md

   ```

   This toolkit has 3 pre-processing engines:

     - a tokenizer: to identify the word tokens
     - a tagger: to identify the concepts described by the words
     - a parser: to identify the phrases and links between the different words

-Each of these pre-processing tasks can be overridden with a specific tool you have (you may want a specialized tokenizer that looks for stock quotes or instagram posts instead of news headlines).
+Each of these pre-processing tasks can be overridden with a specific tool you have (you may want a specialized tokenizer that looks for stock quotes or Instagram posts instead of news headlines).
 You could also write your own tokenizer or tagger for those tasks and use them in place of the default ones `spacy` provides.
 For now, we'll use the defaults.

 The first title is: